-- 7.4.1 The Single Buyer shall ensure that it has appropriate policies, systems and procedures in place to ensure that it is capable of complying with these Guidelines. - 7.4.2 In the event that the Single Buyer becomes aware that there is a non- compliance by the Single Buyer with these Guidelines, it shall immediately inform the Single Buyer Oversight Panel and the Energy Commission and put in place procedures to address the non-compliance. - 7.4.3 The Energy Commission shall appoint a suitably qualified auditor to assess the compliance of the Single Buyer with the requirements of these Guidelines: - (a) twelve (12) Months from the Commencement Date of these Guidelines; and - (b) at least once every three (3) years thereafter, or as specified by the Energy Commission. - 7.4.4 The Single Buyer shall ensure that the information provided to the auditor is accurate and complete. - 7.4.5 The cost of the audit shall be borne by the Single Buyer and treated as recoverable operating expenditure for the purposes of calculating the Single Buyer Operations Tariff.
+- 6.4.1 The Single Buyer shall ensure that it has appropriate policies, systems and procedures in place to ensure that it is capable of complying with these Guidelines. - 6.4.2 In the event that the Single Buyer becomes aware that there is a noncompliance by the Single Buyer with these Guidelines, it shall immediately inform the Single Buyer Oversight Panel and the Commission and put in place procedures to address the noncompliance. - 6.4.3 The Commission shall appoint a suitably qualified auditor to assess the compliance of the Single Buyer with the requirements of these Guidelines: - (a) twelve (12) Months from the Commencement Date of these Guidelines; or

-7.5 Generator contracts
+- (b) at least once every three (3) years thereafter, or as specified by the Commission; or - (c) when the Commission, with the approval of the Oversight Committee, determines it is necessary. - 6.4.4 The Single Buyer shall ensure that the information provided to the auditor is accurate and complete. - 6.4.5 The cost of the audit shall be borne by the Single Buyer and treated as recoverable operating expenditure for the purposes of calculating the Single Buyer Operations Tariff.

-- 7.5.1 The Single Buyer shall monitor the compliance of parties with the Generator Contracts. - 7.5.2 In the event that the Single Buyer becomes aware of any noncompliance with the Generator Contracts that it considers will have a material effect on its ability to achieve its objectives under Rule 4.2, then it shall notify the Energy Commission.
+6.5 Generator contracts

-7.6 Single Buyer Working Groups
+- 6.5.1 The Single Buyer shall monitor the compliance of parties with the Generator Contracts. - 6.5.2 In the event that the Single Buyer becomes aware of any noncompliance with the Generator Contracts that it considers will have a material effect on its ability to achieve its objectives under Rule 3.2, then it shall notify the Commission.

-7.6.1 The objectives of the Single Buyer Working Groups are to:
+6.6 Single Buyer Working Groups

-- (a) review the Single Buyer processes and outcomes and provide recommendations to the Single Buyer, other Participants and the Energy Commission on changes to procedures that it considers would improve the efficiency of the discharge of responsibilities set out in these Guidelines; and - (b) recommend changes to procedures and these Guidelines where it considers that the recommended change would better facilitate the objectives set out in Rule 4.2: - (i) Rule Change proposals made by the Single Buyer Working Groups shall be subject to the Rule Change procedures set out in Chapter 18; and - (ii) recommendations on changes to procedures that do not require a Rule Change shall be submitted to the Energy Commission for approval.
-If the Energy Commission approves a recommendation, the Energy Commission and Single Buyer shall work collaboratively with any relevant Participants to implement the recommendation. - 7.6.2 The Single Buyer shall establish the Single Buyer Working Groups as specified in Rule 7.6.2 no later than six (6) months after the Commencement Date. - 7.6.3 The Single Buyer Working Groups shall be as follows: - (a) Dispatch Scheduling Working Group comprising members from the Energy Commission, the Single Buyer and the GSO.
-In meeting its objectives under Rule 7.6.1, the Dispatch Scheduling Working Group shall meet at least quarterly and shall review issues including, but not limited to: - (i) efficiency and effectiveness of the dispatch scheduling procedures performed by the Single Buyer and other Participants in facilitating the achievement of the Single Buyer objectives set out in Rule 4.2; - (ii) appropriateness of timelines in the dispatch scheduling procedures; - (iii) appropriateness of the form and content of Participants' submissions of inputs to the Single Buyer for the purpose of producing the Dispatch Schedules; - (iv) appropriateness of the form and content of information disseminated by the Single Buyer to other Participants; and
+- 6.6.1 The objectives of the Single Buyer Working Groups are to: - (a) review the Single Buyer processes and outcomes and provide recommendations to the Single Buyer, other Participants and the Commission on changes to procedures that it considers would improve the efficiency of the discharge of responsibilities set out in these Guidelines; and - (b) recommend changes to procedures and these Guidelines where it considers that the recommended change would better facilitate the objectives set out in Rule 3.20: - Rule Change proposals made by the Single Buyer Working Groups shall be subject to the Rule Change procedures set out in Chapter 17; and - (ii) recommendations on changes to procedures that do not require a Rule Change shall be submitted to the Commission for approval.
+If the Commission approves a recommendation, the Commission and Single Buyer shall work collaboratively with any relevant Participants to implement the recommendation.

-(v) any other related issues by the Generators and other Participants.
+- 6.6.2 The Single Buyer shall establish the Single Buyer Working Groups as specified in Rule 6.6.3 no later than six (6) months after the Commencement Date. - 6.6.3 The Single Buyer Working Groups shall be as follows: - (a) Dispatch Scheduling Working Group comprising members from the Commission, the Single Buyer and the GSO.
+In meeting its objectives under Rule 6.6.1, the Dispatch Scheduling Working Group shall meet at least quarterly and shall review issues including, but not limited to: - (i) efficiency and effectiveness of the dispatch scheduling procedures performed by the Single Buyer and other Participants in facilitating the achievement of the Single Buyer objectives set out in Rule 3.2; - (ii) appropriateness of timelines in the dispatch scheduling procedures; - (iii) appropriateness of the form and content of Participants' submissions of inputs to the Single Buyer for the purpose of producing the Dispatch Schedules; - (iv) appropriateness of the form and content of information disseminated by the Single Buyer to other Participants; and - (v) any other related issues by the Generators and other Participants.